There can be no higher law in journalism than to tell the truth and shame the devil.

 - Stereotyping will be avoided and challenged.

 - Unpublished material is not shared outside the editorial staff.
 In some cases, and only with approval of the publisher, specific passages of unpublished material that involves highly technical or sensitive topics may be shared prior to publication in writing or by reading it over the phone to the source of the information.
 Direct quotes and information can be verified and fact checked by telephone only with the speaker to ensure accuracy and context.
+Contributors are not permitted to share unpublished material with subjects or sources.
 We don’t share unpublished material, including photography, with law enforcement agencies or attorneys, but common sense must rule.
 For example, if we observe the endangerment of a child or overhear a specific threat of violence, we need to be citizens first and contact the authorities.

-- Visual information such as photography and video, including audio tracks, cannot be manipulated in misleading, dishonest, or unethical ways.
+- Visual information such as photography and video, including audio tracks, cannot be manipulated in misleading, dishonest or unethical ways.
 For example, a photograph may be cropped to improve focus upon a subject or corrected for sharpness or clarity.
 This is standard picture editing.
 If we determine that a provided or submitted photo was manipulated, we’ll report it to our readers.
 We don’t knowingly publish staged photographs.
 Our goal is documentary photography or, in some cases, portraiture.
-Some posed images, such as portraits, are allowable, but it should be obvious to the viewer that it’s a portrait.
+Some posed images, such as portraits, are allowable, but these should be obvious to the reader.

-- Writing will be direct and based upon reliable sources, including opinion writing.
-We avoid conjecture.
+- Writing will be direct, accurate and based upon reliable sources, including opinion writing.
+We avoid conjecture and generalizations.
 We don’t use invented or representative characters.
 We don’t knowingly use fictional names.
 If we find out a source misrepresented his or her identity, we must address it with readers.